 The 17 apartment project sits just around the corner of the Indooroopilly Shopping Centre, and just off Moggill Road, making it ideal for commuters or people who work in the area.
 On top of this, Shirley Street, which Quattro is located on, is a cul de sac.
 This means that traffic noise and use is greatly reduced, even if there is a kindergarten at the end of the street.
 There are a number of high schools within five minutes of the apartments — some are walking distance — making them perhaps best suited for buyers who have older children.

-A display suite for Quattro is located at Level One, 14 Proe Street, Newstead.
+A display apartment for Quattro is located onsite.
 It is open by appointment only.
 To make an appointment, please use the enquiry form below.